It is relatively easy to get a Square account, but unfortunately, it is not easy when it comes to terms when Square deactivated your account.

 Apparently, all those accounts were deactivated because they were recognized as high-risk.
 This happens even though all merchants are required to declare their business type during the account application process.

-Therefore, this makes no sense here, and it is easy to see that there is something is wrong about deactivating the accounts.
+Therefore, this makes no sense here, and it is easy to see that there is something is wrong with deactivating the accounts.
 Many unhappy merchants report the following recurring problems:

 What Can You Do If Your Square Account Was Deactivated?